JErnestoMtz/rapl/README.md

 Note: `rapl` is in early development and is  not optimized for performance, is not recommended for production applications.

-`rapl` is an experimental numerical computing Rust library that provides a simple way of working with N-dimensional array, along with a wide range of mathematical functions to manipulate them.
+`rapl` is computing Rust library that provides a simple way of working with N-dimensional array, along with a wide range of mathematical functions to manipulate them.
 It takes inspiration from NumPy and APL, with the primary aim of achieving maximum ergonomics and user-friendliness while maintaining generality.

-Our goal is to make Rust scripting as productive as possible and a real option when it comes to  numerical computing and data science.
+Our goal is to make Rust scripting as productive as possible, and make Rust a real option when it comes to  numerical computing and data science.

 Out of the box `rapl` provides features like co-broadcasting, rank type checking, native complex number support, among many others: